 Where a passenger has spoiled the interior of the vehicle any dispute in this respect including any claim for damages shall be a matter between the proprietor and the passenger.

-The above wording shall be reproduced in plainly visible lettering on the fare chart.
+The wording in (a) above shall be reproduced in plainly visible lettering on the fare chart.

 Wheelchair signs